pawel-b/spring-vaadin-jpa-example/README.md

 - Envers for Auditing
 - Joda Time to cover that old ugly Date API

-Just download, compile and run.
-Just an example and didn't had time so don't expect unit tests, a lot of comments, etc.
+Just download, compile and run, it's only an example and didn't had a lot of time so don't expect unit tests, a lot of comments, etc.